frizatch/2DGeology_in_QGIS/README.md

 There is also an amazing source of .svg files of the point symbols used in geologic maps created by Dr. Richard Langford, a geologic consultant living in Tasmania.
 Some of these symbols are included in the data folder for this tutorial.

-The blobs of color with different etch patterns show the surface exposures of different kinds of rocks, often with their ages wrt the Geologic Time Scale.
-Refer to the individual legends of each geologic map for more information.
+The blobs of color you see on geologic maps show the surface exposures of different kinds of rocks, often with their ages wrt the Geologic Time Scale.
+Refer to the individual legends of each specific geologic map for more information as these colors and patterns can vary some.
+We'll explore more why this is when we symbolize our data.

 # MAPS AND CROSS SECTIONS!